mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Improving code review technique helps your reviewer, your team, and, most importantly: you.

 * Learn faster
-  * If you properly prepare changelists for review, it directs your reviewer's attention to areas that support your growth as a developer rather than boring issues like style violations.
+  * If you properly prepare changelists for review, it directs your reviewer's attention to areas that support your growth rather than boring issues like style violations.
-  * Your reviewer provides better feedback when you demonstrate that you value constructive criticism.
+  * Your reviewer provides better feedback when you demonstrate an appreciation for constructive criticism.
 * Make others better
   * The way you participate in code reviews as an author sets an example for others.
   * When you follow effective practices, it rubs off on your teammates.
 This makes your job easier when you're reviewing their code.
 * Minimize team conflicts
   * Code reviews are sensitive and are a common source of friction.
-  * Mininize arguments by approaching code reviews deliberately and conscientiously.
+  * Approaching code reviews deliberately and conscientiously results in fewer arguments.

 ## The golden rule: value your reviewer's time